tremitch504/OscarScrumLords/README.md

   show databases
   use bike
   show tables

+  you also can just run npm run db:seed

+  in the front end, in ChatRoom.jsx, the socket.io defaults to local host.  for deployment, adjust the variable as needed.
 # TECH WE USE
 **FRONTEND**
     axios - Promise based HTTP client for the browser and node.js